 “Thank you,” she said.
 “We need to get all the survivors.
 Do you any notion of where any others might be?”

 “I know where they aren’t,” he said grimly.
 “We were the people who hid when the battilions came to herd everyone else out.
-Between us we cleared out most of the back half of the city, except a couple of corners, before the bombing started.
-There were 34 of us originally.
+There's an underground space below this part here, where we gathered.
+After the droids left, some of us went to find more people and bring them here.
+We cleared out most of the back half of the city, except a couple of corners, before the bombing started.
+There were 34 of us at that point.
 Including my sister Retaé; the rest of our family was taken.”

 That she wasn’t emerging out of the crowd said enough about whether Retaé was still alive or not.
 “I am sorry,” she said.
 “We must rescue any survivors in the front half.
 Do you have anyone willing to go with us?”